 The medical device industry is characterized by rapid technological change and innovation.
 New technologies, techniques or products could emerge that might offer better combinations of price and performance or better address customer requirements as compared to our current or future products.
 Competitors, who may have greater financial, marketing and sales resources than we do, may be able to respond more quickly and effectively than we can to new or changing opportunities, technologies, standards or customer requirements.
 Any new product we identify for internal development, licensing or acquisition may require additional development efforts prior to commercial sale, including extensive clinical testing and approval or clearance by the FDA and applicable foreign regulatory authorities.
 Due to the significant lead time and complexity involved in bringing a new product to market, we are required to make a number of assumptions and estimates regarding the commercial feasibility of a new product.
-These assumptions and estimates may prove incorrect, resulting in our introduction of a product that is not competitive at the time of launch.
-We anticipate that we will face increased competition in the future as existing companies and competitors develop new or improved products and as new companies enter the market with new technologies.
-Our ability to mitigate downward pressure on our selling prices will be dependent upon our ability to maintain or increase the value we offer to doctors and other providers as well as payors.
+These assumptions and estimates may prove incorrect, resulting in our introduction of a product that is not competitors develop new or improved products and as new companies enter the market with new technologies.
+Our ability to mitigate downward pressure on our selling prices will be dependent upon our ability to maintain or increase the value we offer to doctors as well as payors.
 All new products are prone to the risks of failure inherent in medical device product development, including the possibility that the product will not be shown to be sufficiently safe and effective for approval or clearance by regulatory authorities.
 In addition, we cannot assure you that any such products that are approved or cleared will be manufactured or produced economically, successfully commercialized or widely accepted in the marketplace.
 The expenses or losses associated with unsuccessful product development or launch activities, or a lack of market acceptance of our new products, could adversely affect our business, financial condition and results of operations.

 Our ability to attract new customer accounts depends in large part on our ability to enhance and improve our existing products and to introduce compelling new products.
-The success of any enhancement to our products depends on several factors, including adoption and continued use by doctors and other providers, competitive pricing and overall market acceptance.
-Any new product that we develop may not be introduced in a timely or cost-effective manner, may contain defects or may not adview the market acceptance necessary to generate significant revenue.
+The success of any enhancement to our products depends on several factors, including adoption and continued use by doctors, competitive pricing and overall market acceptance.
+Any new product that we develop may not be introduced in a timely or cost-effective manner, may contain defects or may not achieve the market acceptance necessary to generate significant revenue.
 If we are unable to successfully develop, license or acquire new products, enhance our existing products to meet customer requirements or otherwise gain market acceptance, our business, financial condition and results of operations would be harmed.